aosborne13/malaria-popgen-toolkit/README.md

 Courtesy of Hidayat Trimarsanto (Anto) and Ludwig Kian Soon Hoon.

 Filtered WGS data following mapping and QC using alternative pipelines can also be used with this toolkit.
+For vcf files, the csq field is preffered which can be generated using *bcftools*, available at: https://github.com/samtools/bcftools.